MokhtarMk141/e-platform/README.md

 - [Git](https://git-scm.com/)

 ### 2. Environment Configuration
-The application requires specific environment variables for secure database connections and external APIs (like Stripe).

-Create a file named `.env` in the root of the project (where this README is located) and populate it with your local configuration:
+Create a file named `.env` in the root of the project (where this README is located) and populate it with your local configuration keys:

 ```env
 # Database Configuration